Jinssi/ContosoTraders/demo-scripts/devsecops/technical-walkthrough.md

 ## Before you Begin

-You must have Contoso Traders deployed in your environment and setup with GitHub Actions.
-Please refer to the deployment instructions [here](https://github.com/microsoft/ContosoTraders/blob/main/docs/App-Deployment-Guide.md)
+You must have Gravy Traders deployed in your environment and setup with GitHub Actions.
+Please refer to the deployment instructions [here](https://github.com/microsoft/GravyTraders/blob/main/docs/App-Deployment-Guide.md)

-## Walkthrough – DevSecOps with Contoso Traders
+## Walkthrough – DevSecOps with Gravy Traders

 ## Walkthrough – GitHub Actions for CI/CD